Zekfad/flutter_builder/sample/README.md

 Sample Flutter builder based on `zekfad/flutter-builder`.

-This sample show how can you use this image to build Android APK from private git repository by pulling it via SSH (with key) and building via Flutter SDK.
+In this example container will pull/clone repository from Git repo via SSH.

-In this example we use `SSH key` that should be located in build folder under name of `ssh_key`.
+You should place your key at `./ssh_key`, or change volume in compose file.

-Add corresponding public key to your Deploy keys and edit `docker-compose.yaml` to use your repo URI.
+Add corresponding public key to your Deploy keys in repository settings and edit `docker-compose.yaml` to use your repo URI, branch or commit SHA if needed.

 To build the image use: